-The proposed project is the adoption of the West Area Neighborhoods Specific Plan, which entails the repeal of the West Area Community Plan and a portion of the Highway City Neighborhood Specific Plan, amendment of the Fresno General Plan, and the rezoning of approximately 1,172 acres in the Plan Area.
-This report describes the planning process as well as the key elements of the Plan.
-The Planning Commission last acted on this item in May of 2019 when it recommended initiation of the Draft Land Use Map, Guiding Principles, corresponding amendment of the Fresno General Plan, and repeal or amendment of the West Area Community Plan and Highway City Neighborhood Specific Plan.
+The proposed project is the adoption of the West Area Neighborhoods Specific Plan, which entails the repeal of the West Area Community Plan and the overlapping portion of the Highway City Neighborhood Specific Plan, amendment of the Fresno General Plan, and the rezoning of approximately 1,078 acres in the Plan Area.
+This report describes the planning process, key elements of the Plan, a report on the Planning Commission's action, and responses to questions shared during the September 29, 2022 Council Workshop.

+These actions are tied to the May 2019, City Council initiation of the Draft Land Use Map, Guiding Principles, corresponding amendment of the Fresno General Plan, and repeal/amendment of the West Area Community Plan and Highway City Neighborhood Specific Plan.